 What does “editing of individual poems” mean?

-With each poem I will give you suggestions for improvement – and then it’s up to you to make (or decide not to make) the improvements.
-As I suggest improvements, you will learn more about poetry techniques and how to use them successfully in your poems – things such as:
+1. I give you big picture suggestions for improvement — and then it’s up to you to make (or decide not to make) the improvements.

 Don’t wait and become frustrated by rejections.
 Contact me now by using the form below.